-Details about your company finances must be made public in accordance with the Companies Act 2006.
-You must file a set of abbreviated accounts to Companies House every year (at the end of your accounting period), which includes the company’s Statement of Financial Position and its footnotes.
+Details about your company finances must be made public in accordance with the Companies Act 2006 and accounting standards.
+You must submit a set of accounts to Companies House every year (at the end of your accounting period), which includes the company’s Income Statement, Statement of Financial Position and other information in footnotes.